oceanprotocol-archive/OEPs/5/README.md

 <a name="orchestration-layer"></a>
 ### Orchestration Layer

+Service contracts can be composed of multiple components, workflows and networks.
+The _orchestration layer_ is in charge of composing and keeping track of complex workflows.
-Using as input the incoming requests and events, the Orchestration layer is in charge on compose complex workflows as a result of the interactions of multiple service executions.
+These workflows are a result of the interactions of multiple service executions that use the incoming requests and events as inputs.
 Some scenarios require the execution of multiple steps before completion, for example:

-* Contract Settlement - When it's received an API request providing a proof of service, the Ocean Agent requires to execute:
+* Contract Settlement - When it's received an API request providing a proof of service, the Ocean AGENT requires to:
   - Store the Proof of Service information on-chain
-  - Check if all the proof of services were provided, in that case update the state of the contract to Settled
+  - Validate if all the proof of services were correctly provided such that the state of the contract can be updated to Settled
   - Notify all the contract parties
 * External DB integration - If an external backend is provided, the Orchestration Layer will invoke the method to persist the objects sent to the Decentralized VM.

-To implement that, the Orchestration Layer acts as a mediator between different components.
-The implementation of this can be implemented in two possible ways:
+The orchestration Layer acts as a mediator between different components and can be implemented in two possible ways:

 * Using a sync orchestration layer, abstracting/encapsulating the execution of multiple components using a [Mediator pattern](https://en.wikipedia.org/wiki/Mediator_pattern).